 2013: Lauren’s Kids Specialty License Plate: Approved the creation and sale of a Lauren’s Kids specialty license plate.
 Proceeds from the sale of the plates will go toward the prevention of sexual abuse through awareness and education and to help survivors heal with guidance and support.

 2012: Protection of Vulnerable Persons/Expansion of Mandatory Reporting: Created in response to the Penn State Scandal.
-Requires that all Floridians report known or suspected child abuse and if a report is not made, the non-reporter will be charged with a third-degree felony.
-Also requires that colleges and universities report abuse or face up to a $1 million fine, and provides relocation assistance for victims of sexual battery.
+Requires that all Floridians report known or suspected child abuse and if a report is not made, the non-reporter can be changed with a 3rd degree felony.
+Colleges and Universities that fail to report abuse also face 3rd degree felony charge and face up to a $1 million fine per offense.
+Florida is the only state to do so.

 2011: Walk in Their Shoes Act: Expanded the admissibility of collateral crime or “similar fact” evidence in cases where a person is charged with child molestation or a sexual offense; authorized the use of service or therapy animals in courts hearing sexual offense cases.

 2010: Eliminating Statute of Limitations: Eliminated the Statute of Limitations for both civil and criminal prosecutions for crimes committed against children under 16, related to Sexual Assault.

 2010: Prevent Child Sexual Abuse Voluntary Contribution: Raises funds to fight childhood sexual abuse through voluntary driver’s license and registration renewals by a voluntary donation of $1 or more.

 2009: Creation of Children’s Safety Zones: Prohibits convicted offenders and predators from loitering within 300 feet of a school, school bus stop, parks or similar locations where children typically congregate.